jclausen/cbmongodb/README.md

 								serverPort='27017'
 							}
 						  ],
-			db 	= "test",
+			db 	= "mydbname",
 			viewTimeout	= "1000"
 		};
 </pre>

-<small>*MongoDB will create the db if it doesn't exist automatically, so you can use any name you choose for your database (or collections) from the get-go.</small>
+<small>*MongoDB will create your if it doesn't exist automatically, so you can use any name you choose for your database (or collections) from the get-go.</small>

-4. Call Mongo db from your controllers:
+4. Extend your models to use the Virtual entity service

+		component name="MyDocumentModel" extends="cbmongodb.models.ActiveEntity" accessors=true{

+		}

+5. If you need to use cfmongodb client directly, you can also use:

 		variables.wirebox.getInstance('MongoClient@cfMongoDB')